Blog

 Stephen Pinker and The Sense of Style

-In a recent blog about the limitations of ChatGPT, this blog touched on the often mundane nature of the chatbot’s output.
+In a recent post about the limitations of ChatGPT, this blog touched on the often mundane nature of the chatbot’s output.
 Having recently been immersed in Steven Pinker’s The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century, I suspect good writing is characterised by surprises…

 Read More